 Nelson wants the competition to bring awareness to this issue and to give hope to the finalists that there are investors who want to bridge the gap in funding.

 In addition to $2 million in funding, the two winners will also get access to tech resources, mentoring and legal counsel.
 The winners will be announced Dec.
-11.
+11. The other 8 companies will get access to Azure credits and co-selling opportunities with Microsoft.

-Here are the 10 companies that made the final round:
+Here are the 10 finalists:

 Acerta Analytics (Canada)